rpcpool/solana-rpc-ansible/README.md

 To see the Solana validator command line generated for you during the deploy you can take a look at `/home/solana/bin/solana-rpc.sh`.
 Remember that any changes to this file will be overwritten next time you run this Ansible.

-For the first start up, you should comment out `--no-snapshot-fetch` in the file `/home/solana/bin/solana-rpc.sh`.
-This will allow solana to download the basic files it requires.
-Remember to activate this line again before you run the validator the first time.
+For the first start up, you should comment out `--no-genesis-fetch` and `--no-snapshot-fetch` in the file `/home/solana/bin/solana-rpc.sh`.
+This will allow solana to download the basic files it requires for first time start up.
+Remember to activate these lines again after you have started the validator for the first time.

 Then start up the solana RPC process by running `systemctl --user start solana-rpc`.
 You can see status of the process by running `systemctl --user status solana-rpc`.
 The first start up will take some time.
 You can monitor start up by running `solana catchup`.